nimh-dsst/OpenCogData/source/_posts/embrey2023.md

 ---
 title: Embrey et al. (2023)
-subtitle: Is All Mental Effort Equal?
-The Role of Cognitive Demand-Type on Effort Avoidance
+subtitle: 'Is All Mental Effort Equal?
+The Role of Cognitive Demand-Type on Effort Avoidance'
 date: 2023/03/02
 authors:
 - Embrey, Jake Ryan